lydiandy/vlang_note/content/vast.md

 	free_receiver      bool // true if the receiver expression needs to be freed scope              &Scope
 	from_embed_type    table.Type // holds the type of the embed that the method is called from }

-//function call argument
-pub struct CallArg {
-pub:
-	is_mut          bool
-	share           table.ShareType
-	expr            Expr
-	comments        []Comment
-pub mut:
-	typ             table.Type
-	is_tmp_autofree bool // this tells cgen that a tmp variable has to be used for the arg expression in order to free it after the call pos             token.Position
-	// tmp_name        string // for autofree
-}

-//return statement
-pub struct Return {
-pub:
-	pos      token.Position
-	exprs    []Expr
-	comments []Comment
-pub mut:
-	types    []table.Type
-}
 ```